• Home |

 Because the .40 S&W shoots a smaller projectile, it is easy to believe it should have less recoil than the larger .45 ACP.
 However, the numbers tell a different story.

-A 155-grain bullet shot from the muzzle of a 1 ½-pound .40 S&W pistol kicks with 10.6 foot-pounds of recoil energy.
-In comparison, a 2 ½-pound .45 ACP pistol throwing a 185-grain projectile only produces 6.8 foot-pounds of recoil.
+A 155 grain bullet fired from the muzzle of a 1.5-pound .40 S&W pistol kicks with 10.6 foot-pounds of recoil energy.
+In comparison, a 2.5-pound .45 ACP pistol throwing a 185 grain projectile only produces 6.8 foot-pounds of recoil.

-The heavier weight of the .45 ACP certainly helps mitigate some of the recoil force.
+The heavier weight of the .45 ACP pistol certainly helps mitigate some of the recoil force.
 However, many shooters claim the .40 S&W’s recoil is harsh, snappy, and more difficult to control.
 The numbers certainly support that claim.

 Power and Penetration